Xiaotong66/ORADS-LLM-Pipeline/README.md

-# LLM-Powered O-RADS Ultrasound Classification
+# LLM-Based O-RADS Ultrasound Classification

 This repository provides a comprehensive automated pipeline for O-RADS (Ovarian-Adnexal Reporting and Data System) ultrasound risk stratification of ovarian and adnexal lesions.
 By integrating Large Language Models (LLMs) for feature extraction with a deterministic clinical rule engine, the system aims to improve the accuracy, efficiency, and reproducibility of O-RADS ultrasound classification.